Tennessee – United Church of Christ

 Accommodations: Housing in schools, community buildings or churches on cots or air mattresses w/sleeping bags.
 ASP provides meals.
 Each group is expected to bring a van for each work team.

-Cost: Cost per volunteer per 5-day week is $325 for the summer program.
-Cost for the year-round program is $65 per person per work day.
+Cost: Cost per volunteer per 5-day week is $350 or $70 per person per day.

 NOTE: All locations are scheduled at ASP Headquarters in Johnson City, Tennessee via above information.

 Freedom Journey: We’ll connect you with people and experiences that make a difference in the world – with a focus on Social Justice: civil rights activist, artist, actors, housing experts, food ministry, musical and dance experiences, tours and an opportunity to discuss your thoughts thru interactive discussions.
 You choose the programs and activities that interest your group from our programs offered and we will put your Journey together for you.

 You can also experience all that Memphis has to offer:

 We are a dynamic city that is known for its “soul”.
 You can explore the incredible music legacy of Memphis by visiting Soulsville USA, STAX Records, Sun Studios that has hosted some of the biggest legends in music, or Graceland – famed former home of Elvis Presley.
 Also, feel the rhythm and energy of one of Memphis’s biggest tourist attractions – Beale Street.

 Memphis is home to The National Civil Rights Museum, a living testament to the life of Martin Luther King and the history of the racial equality movement.
 Memphis is also home to the world-renowned St. Jude Children’s Research Hospital.